bonnieho/BucketList/README.md

 * BucketList is a listing app that lets users input items that they'd like to accomplish at some point in their lives.

-* When a user submits an item that they'd like to accomplish, it will display those tasks on the left side of the page, waiting to be accomplished.
+* When a user submits an item that they'd like to accomplish, it will display that task on the left side of the page in a container labeled "What's still to do", waiting to be accomplished.

 * Each task in the Bucket List area also has a `Done!` button.
-When the user clicks it, the item will move to the right side of the page, into a completed list.
+When the user clicks it, the item will move to the right side of the page, into a list of completed tasks (a container labeled "Stuff I've done").

 * The app stores every task in a database, whether completed or not.

-* **(Bonus feature that I've added to my project)** Additionally, I've added a third list where a user can decide that if they enjoyed a specific completed task enough, they can click an accomplanying button associated with that task and choose to move it to a third list for activities that were enjoyable enough to do again.
+* **(Bonus feature that I've added to my project)** Additionally, I've added a third list where a user can decide that if they enjoyed a specific completed task enough, they can click an accomplanying button associated with that task and choose to move it to a third list for activities that were enjoyable enough to do again (a container called "Hey, that was fun - let's do it again!").

+(screenshot of BucketList page)

 - - -

-#### App Setup
+#### App setup steps

-1. `BucketList` GitHub repo intialized.
+1. `BucketList` GitHub repo was intialized.

 2. A *package.json* file was created by running `npm init`.